robinhood/faust/README.rst

 To the user a table is just a dictionary, and failover happens automatically and in the background.

-You could count page views by URL:
+You can count page views by URL:

 .. sourcecode:: python